rolss/PayView/README.md

-# PayView
+# How to run

-Instalar dependencias

-En PayView/backend
+## Install dependencies
+Dependencies are not included into the repository in order to reduce code noise

+At PayView/backend, run the following commands
-npm install
+* npm install
-npm install nodemon
+* npm install nodemon

-En PayView/frontend
+At PayView/frontend, run the following commands
-npm install
+* npm install
-npm install nodemon
+* npm install nodemon

-## Correr el programa
-Dos terminales
-1. .../frontend, correr npm start
+## Run the program
+First run the server (backend), so that the frontend can communicate to the backend API.
+At .../backend, run the command
-2. .../backend, correr npm run dev o npm start
+* npm run dev

+Now, run the react app (frontend).
+At .../frontend, run
+* npm start